wkhere/stackless/Doc/library/stdtypes.rst

       Return an iterator over the dictionary's keys.
 See the note for :meth:`dict.items`.

+      Using :meth:`iterkeys` while adding or deleting entries in the dictionary may raise a :exc:`RuntimeError` or fail to iterate over all entries.

       .. versionadded:: 2.2

    .. method:: itervalues()

       Return an iterator over the dictionary's values.
 See the note for :meth:`dict.items`.

+      Using :meth:`itervalues` while adding or deleting entries in the dictionary may raise a :exc:`RuntimeError` or fail to iterate over all entries.

       .. versionadded:: 2.2